 Special Damages For Toe Amputation Compensation Claims

-As well as claiming for a general damages award for the suffering and pain you’ve experienced, you could also be eligible to claim special damages.
+As well as claiming for the suffering and pain you’ve experienced, you could also be eligible to receive special damages.
 Toe amputation settlement amounts could include these pecuniary (financial) costs of an injury.
-They could include any of the following:
+They can include any of the following:

-• Care costs – if you’ve been left unable to care for yourself because of an injury, you might need a carer for a time.
+- Care – if you’ve been left unable to care for yourself because of an injury, you might need a carer for a time.
 If so, care costs could be included within your claim.

-• Travel costs – If you’ve incurred fees for transport to see your lawyer or visit the hospital for treatment, for example, these could also be included.
+- Travel – If you’ve incurred fees for transport to see your lawyer or visit the hospital for treatment, for example, these could also be included.

 Who Can Make Toe Amputation Claims?